Vehicle crossings (dropped kerbs) and access ramps

 - Is the site clear of any parking restrictions such as parking bays or bus stops?
 It may be possible to amend restrictions but the process can cost £3,000.

-Find out more about the application process and apply for a vehicle crossing >
+Find out more about the application process and apply for a vehicle crossing or access ramp >